ceewick/completeJS/README.md

+# Below are my notes, below that are course's standard ReadME
+- I've made it to Chapter 6.
+In all previous courses, my work/notes are on Starter folder.
+In chapt 6, I made starter fresh, and final as my edits.
+- This is only posted on here so I can keep track of notes if computer dies

+# ---------------------------

 # Course Material and FAQ for my Complete JavaScript Course

 This repo contains starter files and the finished project files for all the projects contained in the course.